ProbioSlim Review: Will Probiotics Help You Lose Weight?

 Papaya extract was shown in a 2019 medical review to be effective for weight loss, but the doses used in the clinical trials were higher than the dose of all ingredients in ProbioSlim combined.

-Titanium dioxide is a colorant that was banned in the European Union (E.U.) for use as a food additive due to toxicity concerns.
+Titanium dioxide is a colorant that was banned in the EU for use as a food additive, due to toxicity concerns.

-Overall we consider ProbioSlim potentially effective for weight loss.
-We consider it likely effective for gut health given that probiotics are well-established in clinical research to improve the gut microbiome.
+Overall, we consider ProbioSlim to be potentially effective for weight loss due to the inclusion of green tea extract.
+We consider it likely effective for supporting optimal gut health given that probiotics are well-established in clinical research to improve the gut microbiome.

-The supplement has been reviewed over 5,000 times with an average review rating of 4.1 out of 5 stars.
+At the time of updating this article, ProbioSlim has been reviewed over 4,000 times on Amazon, with an average review rating of 4.2 out of 5 stars.

-The top positive review from a verified purchaser comes from a user named "M.S.
-Grebinowski" who claims it caused weight loss:
+A top positive review from a verified purchaser comes from a user named "M.S.
+Grebinowski" who gave the product a 5/5 rating:

 "I switched to this probiotic because it stated it would help to shed some weight.
 Since I'm diabetic, I didn't want to use harsh diet pills and can't afford expensive diet plans.
 These helped me lose 30 lbs. before my surgery, and I'm keeping it off."

-The top negative review from a verified purchaser is written by a user named "Cody" who claims it caused side effects:
+A top negative review from a verified purchaser is written by a user named "Cody" who gave the product a 1/5 rating:

 "Made me too jittery would not recommend."